Helping Our Residents Live Life To The Fullest

 A senior living community providing genuine care through all phases of your life.

-Richfield is a not-for-profit community offering a full continuum of senior living services located on 52 beautifully landscaped acres in Roanoke County, near the city of Salem.
+Richfield Living is a not-for-profit community offering a full continuum of senior living services located on 52 beautifully landscaped acres in Roanoke County, near the city of Salem and 14 acres in Roanoke City.
 Richfield is home to approximately 700 residents and provides employment to over 500 employees at our both our Salem and Roanoke campuses.
 From its initial start as a public health center in 1934, Richfield has grown into a leader in retirement living, assisted living, rehabilitation, and nursing care.

-As the stages of life change, we offer a range of options to meet your family’s needs: rehabilitation following surgery or a stroke, social interaction in our retirement residences, and extra support for those needing additional care.
-All in one place, with special commitment to exceptional senior living.
+As the stages of life change, we offer a range of options to meet you and your family’s needs: rehabilitation following surgery or a stroke, social interaction in our Town Center, and extra support for those needing additional care.
+Everything is one community, with special commitment to exceptional senior living.
 That’s the Richfield difference.

 The Richfield Living Mission -